Fantasy Baseball Closer Updates

 Injury Round-Up

-Yimi Garcia, Blue Jays: Garcia underwent surgery on his elbow in September to clean up scar tissue from a previous procedure but is nearly ready to begin a rehab assignment.
-Jays closer Jeff Hoffman has generally pitched well this season but does have a pair of blown saves, and the team was open to replacing him in the ninth inning over the offseason.
-Garcia has some closer experience (29 career saves) and could be an option to close games if Hoffman pitches his way out of the closer role.
+Edwin Uceta, Rays: Uceta suffered a setback while on a rehab assignment, feeling renewed soreness in his right shoulder after his latest appearance Wednesday.
+He'll be shut down for a few days before being re-evaluated, so in a best-case scenario, his return is likely still multiple weeks away.
+Bryan Baker has pitched well as the Rays' primary closing option this season and should continue to get the bulk of the save opportunities in Tampa, even if he's still somewhere between a committee leader and a true closer.

-Edwin Uceta, Rays: Uceta has been dealing with shoulder issues since mid-February, but he's making steady progress towards his return.
-He began a rehab assignment last Tuesday but is expected to build up slowly, as this is both a rehab assignment and effectively Uceta's spring training.
-Once he returns, however, he could challenge Bryan Baker for the top spot in the Rays' closer committee if he can get back to the form he showed over the last two seasons, when he recorded a combined 2.98 ERA, 1.05 WHIP, 33.3 percent strikeout rate and 7.3 percent walk rate.
+Emilio Pagan, Reds: Pagan's hamstring tightened up following his last pitch Tuesday against the Giants, but he appears to have avoided a serious injury.
+He's avoided the injured list so far, and while he's yet to make an appearance since the injury, he has been able to play catch.
+If he does miss time, Tony Santillan would be the top option to replace him in the ninth inning.

-Carlos Estevez, Royals: Estevez has begun throwing bullpen sessions as he works his way back from a bruised foot, an injury he suffered when he was hit by a line drive in his first appearance of the season.
-The bigger problem for Estevez is his velocity, however, which was down considerably throughout spring training and remained down nearly five miles per hour in his season debut.
-Expect a longer than usual rehab assignment for Estevez as he tries to reclaim that velocity and prove he deserves to win his closer job back from Lucas Erceg.
+Carlos Estevez, Royals: Estevez is expected to embark on a rehab assignment within the next few days as he works his way back from the bruised foot he suffered when he was hit by a line drive in his first appearance of the season.
+Of far greater concern for Estevez than the bruise is his precipitous drop in velocity, which was down just shy of five miles per hour in his season debut.
+His velocity readings on his rehab assignment will go a long way toward determining how likely he is to reclaim the closer job from Lucas Erceg, who owns a 6.14 ERA and 1.50 WHIP through eight appearances this year but does have five saves.

 Closer Grid